Nazi Germany: Outbreak of war

 Germany invaded Poland and captured the Free City of Danzig on 1 September 1939, beginning World War II in Europe.
 Honouring their treaty obligations, Britain and France declared war on Germany two days later.
 Poland fell quickly, as the Soviet Union attacked from the east on 17 September.
 Reinhard Heydrich, chief of the Sicherheitspolizei (SiPo; Security Police) and Sicherheitsdienst (SD; Security Service), ordered on 21 September that Polish Jews should be rounded up and concentrated into cities with good rail links.
-Initially the intention was to deport them further east, or possibly to Madagascar.
+Initially the intention was to deport them farther east, or possibly to Madagascar.
 Using lists prepared in advance, some 65,000 Polish intelligentsia, noblemen, clergy, and teachers were murdered by the end of 1939 in an attempt to destroy Poland's identity as a nation.
 Soviet forces advanced into Finland in the Winter War, and German forces saw action at sea.
 But little other activity occurred until May, so the period became known as the "Phoney War".

 From the start of the war, a British blockade on shipments to Germany affected its economy.
 Germany was particularly dependent on foreign supplies of oil, coal, and grain.
 Thanks to trade embargoes and the blockade, imports into Germany declined by 80 per cent.
 To safeguard Swedish iron ore shipments to Germany, Hitler ordered the invasion of Denmark and Norway, which began on 9 April.
 Denmark fell after less than a day, while most of Norway followed by the end of the month.
 By early June, Germany occupied all of Norway.